bluekitchen/btstack/chipset/README.md

 The Makefile at *chipset/cc256x/Makefile* is able to automatically download and convert the requested file.
 It does this by:

 -   Downloading one or more [BTS files](http://processors.wiki.ti.com/index.php/CC256x_Downloads) for your chipset.
--   Running running the Python script:
+-   Running the Python script:

 <!-- -->